eltociear/powerbi-docs.sv-se/powerbi-docs/desktop-latest-update-archive.md

 Länkarna intill varje funktion i Power BI Desktop uppdateringslistan tolkas enligt följande:

-* [blogginlägg]: Most features are explained in a section in the monthly update blog post.
+* [blogg]: Most features are explained in a section in the monthly update blog post.
-* [videoklipp]: Some features have a video excerpt that discusses the feature, which plays in a new browser tab.
+* [video]: Some features have a video excerpt that discusses the feature, which plays in a new browser tab.
 * [artikel]: Some features have an article that provides more detail.
 * De återstående funktionerna är självförklarande och behöver varken artikel eller video.